MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Results

 \paragraph{Prompt optimization} Optimizing prompts (57 variants over 50 iterations) using OpenEvolve~\citep{openevolve} does not improve performance over our default prompt.
 The optimized prompt can be found in \Cref{sec:optimized-prompt}.

-\paragraph{Reasoning budget} Increasing reasoning effort does not improve accuracy.
+\paragraph{Reasoning budget} Increasing the number of reasoning tokens does not improve accuracy.
 Although \gptfive{} and \geminithree{} use substantially more tokens under high reasoning settings (on average $13\times$ more for \gptfive{}), performance remains largely unchanged across difficulty levels.
 Results on all tasks can be found in \Cref{sec:reasoning-budget-all-tasks}.

 \paragraph{Tool use} Enabling tool use yields no meaningful gains.
 The model primarily uses image preprocessing tools (cropping, resizing) without improving downstream accuracy.

 \takeaway{ Established techniques to improve text-based reasoning---including ICL, prompt optimization, increased reasoning budget, and tool use---fail to provide systematic gains for visual reasoning (\cref{fig:no-help}). }